MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-mmgetmdlpfnarray.md

 typedef ULONG PFN_NUMBER, *PPFN_NUMBER;
 ```

-> [!NOTE]
-> Changing the contents of the array can cause subtle system problems that are difficult to diagnose.
+Changing the contents of the array can cause subtle system problems that are difficult to diagnose.
 We recommend that you do not read or change the contents of this array.

 For pageable memory, the contents of the array are valid only for a buffer locked with [**MmProbeAndLockPages**](./nf-wdm-mmprobeandlockpages.md).